shawnysz/shawnysz.github.io/projects.markdown

 ---
-layout: page
+layout: default
-title: Projects
+title: projects
 permalink: /projects/
 ---

-# Projects
+# projects

 This is the projects page.
 Showcase your projects here.